cisco-outshift-ai-agents/caipe-workshop-mars-colony/1000-conclusion.md

 - **💬 Stay Connected**
   - For ongoing support, updates, and to connect with fellow participants, join our [CAIPE Community Slack Channel and Community Meetings](https://cnoe-io.github.io/ai-platform-engineering/community/).

+- **📝 Feedback**
+  - Share your feedback and suggestions to help us improve future workshops!
+  - You will receive a survey email directly from Webex.

 Thank you for being part of this journey!
 We hope to see you at future events and in the CAIPE community.
 Keep exploring, building, and collaborating! 🦸‍♂️🦸‍♀️🤖🌌